vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ## Current learnings

-I've been updating [best practices around abdominal discomfort](../../best-practices/best-practices-around-abdominal-discomfort.md);
-this reflects my most up-to-date learnings.
+I was updating [best practices around abdominal discomfort](../../best-practices/best-practices-around-abdominal-discomfort.md) early on, but it doesn't reflect a lot of the more speculative learnings I have had more recently.